 We enjoy weddings, and would want to encourage you to think about getting married in a Church Service, where your vows will be taken and your marriage blessed in the name and presence of God.

 There is a ring of 8 bells at St. Andrew’s, Grinton.

 Please note that, as the law stands, you may only marry in a parish in which you have residence, where you are on the electoral roll* or where you have a legally defined ‘Qualifying Connection’.
 The list of these connections is here.

 (* this is a church roll of names, and nothing to do with the electoral register used for voting)

 This website may be useful as you plan your wedding in a Church of England parish church

-We will do our best to help with a service during your sad time, working within current Government guidelines.
+We will do our best to help you during a sad and difficult time.

 You can use any funeral director that you choose.

 Funerals may take place in church or at a crematorium.
-The nearest crematorium is at Darlington.
+The nearest crematoria are at Darlington or Wear Valley.

 Planning your Funeral